Domestic Violence - Criminal Defense - PC 273.5 - Domestic Violence Lawyer in California

 Consequences of Alleged Domestic Violence in California

-Protective orders are usually issued at your arraignment - well before your criminal law matter has been finalized and, in many cases, before the criminal process has really even begun.
+Protective orders are often given at your arraignment.
+This happens before your criminal case is finished.
+In many cases, it occurs before the criminal process has truly started.
 In essence, when it comes to domestic violence, you can suffer certain consequences before a judge or jury finds you guilty beyond a reasonable doubt.

 When a protective order is issued, it can result in two significant consequences, though there may be other penalties or restrictions imposed: